How to Successfully Sell Your Distribution Business in Canada

 - Review the franchise disclosure document: always check and read the terms and conditions mentioned in the FDD provided by the franchisor.
 Read the terms and conditions carefully for any future problems and legal issues.
 Negotiate over the things and terms that you are not comfortable with.

 - Market analysis: Analyze the market and understand the future growth of the franchise you are working for.
-Market analysis gives you a clear idea that in the future you can see your franchise and how profitable your business will be.
+Market analysis gives you a clear idea of what the future you can see your franchise and how profitable your business will be.

 - Site selection: choose a preferable and good location for business growth, such as some crowded areas.
 Finding the right location means choosing an area where customers have easy access to your business without any hassle.
 A public area or a crowded market can be the best choice for this.